 Here’s some information on the race and tips for having the best spectating day to cheer your triathlete on…

-- The Opening Ceremony starts Friday at 6 pm at the Boulder Bandshell.
+- The Welcome Ceremony starts Friday at 6 pm at the Boulder City Park Bandshell at 13th and Canyon.
 Live music will entertain.
 Food is provided for athletes and can be purchased for friends and family.
 There will also be a complimentary beer garden.

 - The Awards Ceremony takes place on Monday at 9:30 am on the lawn at Boulder High School with rolldown for Kona slots at 11 am.